n8n CVE-2025-68613 RCE Exploitation: A Detailed Guide

 Expected Result: Access process via Function constructor

-Impact: Bypasses some basic sandboxing attempts
+Impact: Bypasses some basic sandboxing attempts.

 Payload 7: Reverse Shell Payload